vishalgautamm/swipeCommerce-backend/README.md

 # Swipe Commerce
-This was me, Kyle Khoury and Vishal Gautam's final project for DecodeMTL bootcamp.
+This was me, Vishal Gautam and Kyle Khoury's final project for DecodeMTL bootcamp.

 A demo video can be found here: https://www.youtube.com/playlist?list=PLZDpLpySTFNV5dTHvKmUmw_6GblpxJisU